Welcoming the World at Holliston School!

-We believe that how we dress reflects our attitude and our behaviour as well as our ability to participate in activities to the best of our ability.
-As a school that celebrates diversity, we recognize the rights of people to choose what they wear under the guidance of parents.
+We believe that how we dress affects our attitude and our behaviour as well as our ability to participate in activities to the best of our ability.
+Our focus at school needs to be on learning so our clothing needs to be modest and not draw undue attention.

 At Holliston School, we encourage good taste and personal pride in clothing; we appeal to everyone to be reasonable and respectful of others.

-v Ripped jeans may not reveal briefs, or the area of the body typically covered by briefs.
+- Ripped jeans may not reveal briefs, or the area of the body typically covered by briefs

-v Clothing or hats that promote or glorify drugs (including alcohol and tobacco), sex, weapons, or violence or that are vulgar, suggestive or offensive are not allowed.
+- Clothing or hats that promote or glorify drugs (including alcohol and tobacco), sex, weapons, or violence or that are vulgar, suggestive or offensive are not allowed

 Students who come to school wearing inappropriate clothing will be asked to change or cover up.
 We believe that students can resolve this problem if it should arise, but repeated instances with individuals will result in contact with parents and potentially additional consequences.